Not (song)

 "Not" is a song by American indie rock band Big Thief, released as the first single from their fourth studio album Two Hands.
 It was released on August 13, 2019, by 4AD as a digital single alongside the album's announcement.

 The song was nominated for Best Rock Song and Best Rock Performance at the 63rd Annual Grammy Awards.

 Background

-The band debuted the song during a concert at Point Éphémère in Paris, France on March 28, 2018.
+Big Thief debuted the song during a concert at Point Éphémère in Paris, France on March 28, 2018.
 Getting the recording of the song exactly right was important to the band, and they later re-recorded it at Sound City Studios in Van Nuys, California.

 Composition

 Written by Adrianne Lenker, the song's lyrics uses negation to describe something, with Lenker repeating the use of "not" or "nor" at the beginning of each line.
 Bob Boilen of NPR described the song's subject as "the inability to describe what that something is, only to be able to explain what it is not."

 The second half of the song is instrumental and features a guitar solo played by Lenker.